gualtierotesta/blog/docs/certifications/ccdak.md

 ## Consumer

-A consumer is an application that uses the Kafka Consumer API to wait (via polling) for new messages arrive from 1..N topics.
+A consumer is an application that uses the Kafka Consumer API to wait (via polling) for new messages arrive from 1 to N topics.
 The consumer specify which topics are interested into.

 Consumers work in groups and consumer groups are handled by Kafka.
 Each consumer group has a unique ID (`group id`).
 Every consumer with the same group ID belong to the same group.

 During the configuration phase, the Kafka consumer groups manager assign one or more partitions to each consumer in the same consumer group.

-Consumers never stop; they run in an infinite loop waiting for the arrival if new messages.
+Consumers never stop; they run in an infinite loop waiting for the arrival of new messages.

 By default, consumers read from the leader partition but, in multi region/AZ/data center, it can be configured to read from partition followers.